squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 http_port 3129 tproxy
 }}}

  {i} NP: A dedicated squid port for tproxy is REQUIRED.
 The way TPROXYv4 works makes it incompatible with NAT interception, reverse-proxy acceleration, and standard proxy traffic.
-The '''intercept''', '''accel''' and related flags cannot be set on the same http_port with '''tproxy''' flag.
+The '''intercept''', '''accel''' and related flags cannot be set on the same SquidConf:http_port with '''tproxy''' flag.

  * '''Obsolete''' --enable-tproxy option.
 Remains only for legacy v2.2 ctt proxy support.